BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 However, we must begin to reveal, critique, and leverage the production and channeling of desire more explicitly.
 We all acknowledge that advertisement is *deceptive*, but such an understanding significantly undermines its influence.

+Mark Fisher conceived the term *Capitalist Realism* to communicate our belief that capitalism is the only feasible economic and political system.
+As a cultural critic, he posits that this view is reflected in our popular culture, with examples found in films like Blade Runner 2049, Children of Men, The Road, Scarface, Goodfellas, The Irishman, Killing Them Softly, and in music genres such as gangster rap and hip-hop.
+In these pop-cultural works, the protagonists fully comprehend the underlying system and conclude that it is precisely how it needs to be.
+The key to advancement in this dystopian society, as often portrayed in rap songs, lies in this understanding.

+Furthermore, the ideas depicted in these movies are echoes from our past that continue to haunt us.
+They embody a kind of nostalgia for the future -- our lost futures -- because we have surrendered our ability to envision a different future.
+Flying cars, androids, and robots are visions from the 1950s - 1970s, which prompts the question: where are the fresh ideas?
+To illustrate Fisher's point, consider the top-grossing movies of 2019: Avengers: Endgame, The Lion King, Frozen II, Toy Story 4, Captain Marvel, Star Wars: The Rise of Skywalker, Spider-Man: Far From Home, Aladdin, Joker, It: Chapter Two.

+>21st century culture is 20th century culture in high definition. -- Mark Fisher

+Fisher also rightly critiques some anti-capitalist movements.
+These movements tend to either dismiss present suffering while awaiting a future revolution or commodify themselves, allowing us to fulfil our anti-capitalist desires (catharsis) through consumption.
+By purchasing anti-capitalist goods, we can dissociate ourselves, comfortably buying our way out of tension.
+What initially threatens the system is reabsorbed back into it.

-Contrary to Mark Fisher's declaration, the imminent arrival of *the real* instigates our rebellion against *Capitalist Realism*.
+Despite Mark Fisher's declaration, the impending arrival of *the real* could incite our rebellion against *Capitalist Realism*.
+*The real* seeps through the facade, and it's becoming increasingly difficult to ignore.
-The narratives politicians propagate no longer seem to echo the daily reality of common people.
+It's not only that the narratives we tell ourselves no longer seem to resonate with the daily reality of ordinary people, but also that the mounting glitches fuel a desire that could be harnessed.
-*The real* shimmers through the distortion.
-Reality and our interpretation of it no longer align: Google versus the cafeteria workers, the looming ecological, social, and economic collapse due to climate change versus space-travelling billionaires, increasing comfort yet escalating dissatisfaction, faster yet less substantive communication, rising philanthropy from billionaires yet burgeoning inequality, fantastical individualized high-tech underground transport systems yet lack of investment in public transportation, starving people versus supermarkets overflowing with expensive items -- the list goes on.
+Our perception of reality no longer aligns with reality itself: Google versus the cafeteria workers, the impending ecological, social, and economic collapse due to climate change versus space-exploring billionaires, rising comfort yet increasing dissatisfaction, more rapid yet less meaningful communication, increasing philanthropy from billionaires yet widening inequality, the fantasy of individualized high-tech underground transportation systems versus the lack of investment in public transportation, hunger in the face of supermarkets overflowing with expensive products -- the list goes on.
-The stark contrast between the newest consumption gadget and people begging for food ignites a peculiar sensation; the absurdity is glaring.
+The stark disparity between the newest consumer gadget and people begging for food elicits a peculiar sensation; the absurdity is glaring.
 Something is fundamentally askew.

 Does exploitation of one another stand as the sole means of constructing and maintaining a society worth living in?